 - Scioto Mile - 253 acres of parkland in downtown Columbus features miles of multi-use trails stretching from Bicentennial Plaza in the south to North Bank Park in the North.
 This is a great spot to take a stroll and enjoy both the city and nature.
 The country's largest free outdoor climbing wall is accessible from paths along the river at Scioto Audubon Metropark.
 Just east of the Scioto Mile is Columbus Commons, a six-acre park in downtown Columbus with more than 240 programs and events each year.

-- Columbus Zoo and Aquarium – Hand-feed a giraffe at the Heart of Africa exhibit, or see the millions of lights during the holiday season at Wildlights.
-Splash in the wave pool next door at Zoombezi Bay during the summer months.
+- Columbus Zoo and Aquarium – Hand-feed a giraffe at the Heart of Africa exhibit, see a sea lion show at the newest exhibit, Adventure Cove, or see the millions of lights during the holiday season at Wildlights.

 - COSI – A top-rated science center with more than 300 interactive exhibits in downtown Columbus.
 Don't miss the American Museum of Natural History Dinosaur Gallery.

-- Columbus Coffee Trail & Columbus Ale Trail – Grab a coffee trail card to explore one of the best coffee scenes in the Midwest and taste what happens when quality and collaboration come first or pick up a Brew Book to experience Columbus’ booming beer scene, boasting 41 local craft breweries ranging from highly regarded production breweries to nano breweries.
+- Columbus Coffee Trail & Columbus Ale Trail – Grab a coffee trail card to explore one of the best coffee scenes in the Midwest and taste what happens when quality and collaboration come first or pick up a Brew Book to experience Columbus’ booming beer scene, boasting highly regarded production breweries to nano breweries.